-We reviewed, tested, and analyzed today’s leading AI receptionist software with a simple goal to understand how they perform in real business environments.
-This meant looking beyond demos and marketing language to evaluate conversation quality, call handling accuracy, setup effort, pricing realities, and day-to-day manageability.
+We reviewed, tested, and analyzed today's leading AI receptionist software to understand how they perform in real business environments.
+We looked beyond demos and marketing language to evaluate conversation quality, call handling accuracy, setup effort, pricing realities, and day-to-day manageability.

-This guide is for business owners, operators, and IT leaders actively researching an AI phone receptionist and looking for a grounded, honest assessment of what each platform does well and where they falls short.
+This guide is for business owners, operators, and IT leaders actively researching an AI phone receptionist and looking for an honest assessment of what each platform does well and where each falls short.

 - Nextiva AI XBert